TDT4290-SDG-Ontology/SDG-ontology-visualizer/README.md

 1. Make sure the API is available on http://localhost:3001 (follow the steps above)

+2. Copy the `frontend/.env.example`-file, and rename the copy `.env`

-2. In `frontend/`, run `docker-compose up`
+3. In `frontend/`, run `docker-compose up`

-3. The app should now be accesible at https://localhost:3000
+4. The app should now be accesible at https://localhost:5000